Vereine-Einzeigentum/boardgame-proto/grave-approachal/OBSCUR-SPEC.md

 pool(mask, tier) = 2 core + k × (enabled theme packs)
 ```

-**A theme pack adds the same number of mask cards to every one of the six masks.** [G7]
+**A theme pack adds the same number of mask cards to every one of the six masks, or it adds none at all.** [G7]

-The offer stays 2 mask + 1 universal regardless of pool size.
-You learn a mask's *pool*, not its exact pair.

-**[M]** Enforce the equal-per-mask rule in the pack schema.
+**[M]** Enforce the equal-counts-per-mask rule in the pack schema.
 A rule in the file format survives a deadline; a rule in a document does not.

 ### Cards are sometimes code [G10]

-A five-operation data grammar covers the common case, but cannot express F4's "complex mechanics" or F16's "any person can insert game rules," and a data-only format puts every new mechanic behind an engine release.
+A five-operation data grammar covers the common case, but cannot express F4's "complex mechanics" or F16's "any person can insert game rules," and a data-only format puts every new mechanic behind an engine release. [g: lets fix that]

 **[M] Tiered trust:**